prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ) prometheus.Observer { ... }
 ```

-Unlabelled metrics get a plain constructor and `const_labels` become constructor parameters. `GaugeFunc` is the exception: its value comes from a closure at scrape time, so the registry marks it `only_opts: true`, Weaver emits only an `Opts()` accessor, and the closure stays hand-written.
+Unlabelled metrics get a plain constructor and `const_labels` become constructor parameters.
+For `GaugeFunc`, the value comes from a closure at scrape time, so the registry marks it `only_opts: true`, Weaver emits only an `Opts()` accessor, and the closure stays hand-written.
+Custom collectors use generated descriptor factories while keeping their collection-time metric creation hand-written.

 Package code imports these types from `<package>/internal/semconv`.
 The generated API shape is not settled; we fix it while migrating the first package.